sujithjay/sujithjay.github.io/_posts/2019-10-11-Prefer-Union-over-Or-in-Joins.md

 tags: apache-spark sql joins
 permalink: /spark/or-within-joins
 ---
-A common pattern in Spark workloads is the use of an `or` operator as part of a`join`.
+A common anti-pattern in Spark workloads is the use of an `or` operator as part of a`join`.
 An example of this goes as follows:
 ```scala
 val resultDF = dataframe
  .join(anotherDF, $"cID" === $"customerID" || $"cID" === $"contactID",